 Closing East River Park

-The fast-track plan for the East Side Coastal Resiliency Project (our section of “The Big U” plan to provide flood protection to vulnerable parts of Lower Manhattan) will close East River Park in phases starting Summer 2021, while still providing flood protection by 2023.
+The plan for the East Side Coastal Resiliency Project (our section of “The Big U” plan to provide flood protection to vulnerable parts of Lower Manhattan) will close East River Park in phases starting Fall 2021.

-Before the introduction of this new plan, neighborhood groups worked with the City for years on a modest resiliency plan that didn’t materialize.
+Before the introduction of the new ESCR plan, neighborhood groups worked with the City for years on a modest resiliency plan that didn’t materialize.
 The new plan comes with a $1.45 billion price tag and an accelerated timeline.

 We all recognize the urgent need for flood protection.
 No one wants to live through another Hurricane Sandy!
-But important questions remain unanswered as this plan is rushed through:
+But important questions remain unanswered:

 - How will we be protected from flooding during construction?

-- How will demolition and construction impact our air quality?
+- How will demolition and construction impact already poor air quality?

 - Why not base such a massive undertaking on 2100 projections instead of 2050 figures?